-To apply for one of the Survey Grants, download the 2020 Survey Grant Application using the link below.
+To apply for one of the Survey Grants, download the 2020 Survey Grant Instructions and Application using the links below.
 The Survey Grant Application is a Microsoft Word form and the completed application must be submitted as either a Word document or a PDF file through the link in the Grant Application Submission section below.

 Use the link below to submit your completed Survey Grant Application and other attachments.